Monodromy of A-hypergeometric functions: Introduction

 Let

 be the lattice of integer relations between the elements of $A$.
 For every $\v l\in L$ we define the so-called box-operator

 The system of differential equations

-is known as the system of {\it A-hypergeometric differential equations} and we denote it by $H_A(\alpha)$.
-It turns out that the solution space of $H_A(\alpha)$ is finite dimensional with dimension equal to the volume of the convex hull $Q(A)$ of $A$.
-More precisely,
+is known as the system of {\it A-hypergeometric differential equations} and we denote it by $H_A(\boldalpha)$.
+It turns out that in general the solution space of $H_A(\boldalpha)$ is finite dimensional with dimension equal to the volume of the convex hull $Q(A)$ of $A$.
+In order to be more precise we have to introduce $C(A)$, the cone generated by the $\bbbr_{\ge0}$-linear combinations of $\v a_1,\ldots,\v a_N$.
+We say that an A-hypergeometric system is {\it non-resonant} if the boundary of $C(A)$ has empty intersection with the shifted lattice $\boldalpha+\bbbz^r$.
+We have the following theorem.

-\begin{theorem}[GKZ, Adolphson] Suppose either one of the following conditions holds, \begin{enumerate} \item the toric ideal $I_A$ in $\bbbc[\D_1,\ldots,\D_N]$ generated by the box operators has the Cohen-Macaulay property. \item The system $H_A(\alpha)$ is non-resonant. \end{enumerate} Then the rank of $H_A(\alpha)$ is finite and equals the volume of the convex hull $Q(A)$ of the points of $A$.
+\begin{theorem}[GKZ, Adolphson] Suppose either one of the following conditions holds, \begin{enumerate} \item the toric ideal $I_A$ in $\bbbc[\D_1,\ldots,\D_N]$ generated by the box operators has the Cohen-Macaulay property. \item The system $H_A(\boldalpha)$ is non-resonant. \end{enumerate} Then the rank of $H_A(\boldalpha)$ is finite and equals the volume of the convex hull $Q(A)$ of the points of $A$.
 The volume is normalized so that a minimal $(r-1)$-simplex with integer vertices in $h(\v x)=1$ has volume $1$. \end{theorem}

-Let $C(A)$ be the cone generated by the $\bbbr_{\ge0}$-linear combinations of $\v a_1,\ldots,\v a_N$.
-We say that an A-hypergeometric system is {\it non-resonant} if the boundary of $C(A)$ has empty intersection with the shifted lattice $\alpha+\bbbz^r$.
-Theorem \ref{dimension} is proven in \cite{GKZ3}, (corrected in \cite{GKZ5}) and \cite[Corollary 5.20]{adolphson}.